Privacy Policy

 1. Introduction

-Opsmatix Systems Limited t/a Jaid ("OSL", “Jaid,” "us" or "we"), ICO (Information Commissioner’s Office) Registration number: ZB006009 is committed to protecting your privacy, personal data and safeguarding your rights and in doing so, we comply with our legal obligations to you.This Privacy Policy describes how we collect, use, and process your personal data when you visit our secured website https://jaid.io.
+Opsmatix Systems Limited t/a Jaid (“OSL”, “Jaid,” “us” or “we”), ICO (Information Commissioner’s Office) Registration number: ZB006009 is committed to protecting your privacy, personal data and safeguarding your rights and in doing so, we comply with our legal obligations to you.
+This Privacy Policy describes how we collect, use, and process your personal data when you visit our secured website https://jaid.io

-2. What kind of personal information do we collect?
+2. What personal information do we collect?

 If you have signed up to receive our email updates, we collect and use your personal data, namely your email address, to send you email communications.
 This personal data is required for us to be able to send you our email updates.